aih/RulesEditing/Rules2012-prev.md

     1. Congressional district or state conventions shall be called by the Republican state committee.

-    2. Delegates to Congressional district conventions shall be elected in precinct caucuses, mass meetings, mass conventions, or county conventions in which only eligible voters in such precinct, county, or district, as the case shall be, shall vote.
+    2. Delegates to Congressional district conventions may be elected in precinct caucuses, mass meetings, mass conventions, or county conventions in which only eligible voters in such precinct, county, or district, as the case may be, shall vote.

-    3. Notices of the call for any such caucus, meeting, or convention shall be published in a newspaper or newspapers or on the state party’s website or other method sufficient for general circulation in the county, district, or state, as the case shall be, not less than fifteen (l5) days prior to the date of such caucus, meeting, or convention.
+    3. Notices of the call for any such caucus, meeting, or convention shall be published in a newspaper or newspapers or on the state party’s website or other method sufficient for general circulation in the county, district, or state, as the case may be, not less than fifteen (l5) days prior to the date of such caucus, meeting, or convention.